sharonghae/elitenails/README.md

 # elitenails
 ###Elite Nails of Willow Park, TX

-Website for my brother's nail salon.
+Website for a local business.
 Live version here: http://www.elitenailsaledo.com

 This application is written in Node.JS with some light jQuery and Twitter Bootstrap for the front-end.
 I used reCAPTCHA to validate form inputs and [NodeMailer JS](https://github.com/nodemailer/nodemailer) as an appointment booking helper.